Online shopping came into existence 27 years ago. Yes, readers, that’s how old online shopping is. The first online sale dates back to 1994.

 The search result page isn’t the only place where Google Shopping ads show up.
 Instead, they are also visible on:

 - Google display network

 Shopping ads are helpful for both marketers and buyers.
 Hence, Google displays them on many channels.
-This provides marketers better reach to prospects.
+This provides marketers with better reach to prospects.